 • Have a list of medications you take ready to bring to your appointment.

-• Eat a balanced meal before your appointment — do not fast.
+• Eat a balanced meal before your appointment.
+Do not fast.

 How fast a birth control implant starts working depends on where you are in your menstrual cycle when it’s inserted.

-• If you’ve given birth: You can get the implant inserted any time after giving birth.
+• If you’ve given birth: You can get the implant inserted at any time after giving birth.
 If it’s inserted within the first 21 days after delivery, it will start working immediately.
-If it’s fitted on or after day 21, you’ll need to use a backup method of birth control for 7 days.
+If it’s inserted on or after day 21, you’ll need to use a backup method of birth control for 7 days.

-• If you’ve had an abortion: You can get the implant inserted anytime after an abortion and protection will start immediately.
+• If you’ve had an abortion: You can get the implant inserted anytime after an abortion, and protection will start immediately.

-Other side effects can include:
+Other possible side effects include:

 Side effects usually go away after a few months and are rarely serious.